Mai931/Portfolio/README.md

 ## About me
 I am an optimistic individual with a balanced set of strengths.
 My research background has made me highly organized, detail-oriented, and methodical.
 Simultaneously, I thrive on interacting with others and tackling problems.

+I am an IT graduate with a strong foundation in systems and programming, now specializing in software testing.
+My technical expertise enables me to design and execute thorough test cases, anticipate potential issues, and ensure high-quality software delivery.
+Combining my IT skills with a passion for quality assurance, I bridge development and testing to drive robust and reliable software solutions.

 Currently, I am channeling my research and analytical expertise into software testing.
 I am deeply engaged in learning new techniques and tools through online courses and hands-on testing of educational web applications.

 I am eager to apply what I’ve learned to real-world testing scenarios and gain practical experience.
 Achieving this is a crucial step toward my goal of becoming a mid-level software tester .